 At its heyday, Fort Dade had 300 residents, red brick roads, electricity, telephones, a hospital, jail, a movie theater, bowling alley and tennis courts.
 Except foundations and ruins of the sturdy fort batteries, it’s all gone now.

-Visiting Egmont Key State Park
+How to visit Egmont Key State Park

-On the Friday after Thanksgiving, we had booked the 11 a.m. ferry to Egmont Key.
+On the Friday after Thanksgiving, we had booked the 11 a.m. ferry from Fort DeSoto to Egmont Key.
 At this time of year, the company generally runs one ferry a day.
 But because of the holiday weekend, they had added several other trips, including a 10 a.m. ferry and an 11:30 a.m. ferry.

 In addition to visitors who arrive by ferry, other visitors arrive by power boat, anchoring off the beaches.
 There were probably 100 power boats on the day we visited, so this was not exactly a deserted island.